oss-review-toolkit/ort/GettingStarted.md

 * CVS
 * Mercurial
-* Node JS version 8.x and NPM version 5.5.1 (required for this tutorial because we scan `mime-types` which is an NPM project)
+* NPM 5.5.1 and Node.js 8.x (required for this tutorial because we scan `mime-types` which is an NPM project)
 * SBT
 * Subversion
-* Yarn (version 1.3.2)
+* Yarn 1.3.2

 ## 2. Download & Install ORT